rapsamaniego27/html-webpack/README.md

 ## :package: Responsive Folder
 Organizes your mobile responsive coding of a *section* or *page* here.

-You can also create files.
+You can also create files here.

 ``` SCSS
 @media #{$device-lg}{